 If you’re an information junkie like me, you can get lots of interesting health and fitness related articles for free, or at a very low cost, from the Consumer Information Center.
 They also have many helpful and informative articles about finances and budgeting.
 Sadly, I had to stop ordering from them because I was out of control, and my family was concerned about possibly suffocating in a mountain of pamphlets and brochures.
 Clearly, I have a problem.

 Aside from a sore throat and congestion, I’m feeling well enough today that I’m going to try to pay bills and get the house back in order.
 It’s bad.
 Really bad.
-Bee will be returning to preschool, but my husband and Baby C. are still very sick.
-C. doesn’t want to eat anything, which is really unusual for her, and DH has a fever and chills now.
+Bee will be returning to preschool, but my husband and Cakes are still very sick.
+Cakes doesn’t want to eat anything, which is really unusual for her, and my husband has a fever and chills now.
 He’s going to try to get extensions on his existing work, and reschedule his appointments for today.

 I hope you’re all still healthy!